lggian/anluong.graduation-thesis-project/README.md

 # Graduation-Thesis-Project

 This repo is my and my partner’s graduation thesis project.
-We have passed with 8.5/10 a.k.a 4.0/4.0, maintaining about “Text Detection in Images Using Machine Learning Methods.”
+We have passed with 8.5/10 a.k.a 4.0/4.0, maintaining about “Text Detection in Images Using Machine Learning Methods”

 Description details have been written in the final-thesis-article.pdf